Mexico Customs & Packing Rules

 • A bridal outfit

-• Baby items such as a stroller, playpen, portable crib, and walker (including accessories)
+• Baby items such as a stroller, playpen, portable crib, walker, and accessories

 • 2 cameras or camcorders, plus accessories